QUICK TRAIL FACTS

 Check the land trust website to see whether the parking lot is open, as it is closed seasonally.

 Directions The parking lot is off Richardson Hollow Road in Greenwood.
 If you put in the address 172 Richardson Hollow Road, you’ll pretty much get right there.
-From the junction with Greenwood Road, it’s about .8 miles on your left.
-The driveway to the parking area was a bit rough in late summer of 2020, and hard for a vehicle with low clearance.
+From the junction with Greenwood Road, it’s about 0.8 miles on your left.